NDLEA arrests 89 suspected drug peddlers in Kaduna - Vanguard News

 “The incessant banditry and kidnapping on our major highways has become a bottleneck to our surveillance activities,” Samuel added.

-He however said that the command has been holding public enlightenment lectures in secondary and tertiary institutions, and interfacing with patent medicine dealers on drugs reduction in the state.
+He however said that the command has been holding public enlightenment lectures in secondary and tertiary institutions and interfacing with patent medicine dealers on drug reduction in the state.

-The commander appreciated the support of the state government, the military, police and sister agencies to the fight against drug trafficking in the state.
+The commander appreciated the support of the state government, the military, police, and sister agencies in the fight against drug trafficking in the state.